geethika18/kaizala-docs/Articles/Actions/KASClient/generated/classes/kasclient.kasvalidationrule.md

 **● attributes**: *`any`*

-*Defined in model/KASValidationRule.ts:19*

 ___

 <a id="errorstring"></a>

 ###  errorString

 **● errorString**: *`string`* =  null

-*Defined in model/KASValidationRule.ts:13*

 ___

 <a id="helptext"></a>

 ###  helpText

 **● helpText**: *`string`* =  null

-*Defined in model/KASValidationRule.ts:16*

 ___

 <a id="rule"></a>

 ###  rule

 **● rule**: *`any`*

-*Defined in model/KASValidationRule.ts:10*

 ___

 ## Methods